Gabby Petito’s family: Brian Laundrie’s parents knew about daughter’s murder, lawsuit claims

 Petito and Schmidt are seeking damages of at least $100,000, according to the documents filed this week, stating that they suffered pain and mental anguish as a result of the “willfulness and maliciousness” of the Laundries.

-When asked by WFLA.com about the lawsuit, the Laundries’ attorney said, “no comment.”
+When asked by WFLA.com about the lawsuit, the Laundries’ attorney initially said he had “no comment.”
+He later sent a follow-up text message to WFLA Now’s JB Biunno.

-Petito’s mother also had no comment, saying that “the claim speaks for itself.”
+“As I have maintained over the last several months, the Laundries have not publicly commented at my direction, which is their right under the law,” Bertolino texted.
+“Assuming everything the Petitos allege in their lawsuit is true, which we deny, this lawsuit does not change the fact that the Laundries had no obligation to speak to law enforcement or any third-party, including the Petito family.
+This fundamental legal principle renders the Petitos’ claims to be baseless under the law.”

-This is a developing story, please check back for updates and download the WFLA app to receive breaking push alerts.
+Petito’s mother said she had no comment, saying that “the claim speaks for itself.”